johnmcfarlane/papers/c++/error-handling.md

 * Optimiser is given hints which are often necessary to fulfil the zero-overhead principle.
-* Sanitizer seamlessly extends the range of bugs it is able to trap.
+* Sanitizer seamlessly maximises the number of violations it is able to trap.
-* Nervous developers who are not certain they have yet eliminated defects are advised to disable optimisations regardless of new hints.

 Disadvantages: